JoHoop/audio-pitch-shifter-react/README.md

 # audio-pitch-shifter-react

-🎚️ React Web App to change the pitch and speed of audio files
+🎚️ React Web App to change the pitch and speed of audio files using [SoundTouchJS](https://github.com/cutterbl/SoundTouchJS).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using [Material UI](https://mui.com) components.

 ## Available Scripts